 The building itself is palatial.
 I’m confident it is one of the grandest non-royal buildings in the world.
 It’s a real visual delight, from the public rooms, the bars and restaurants, and of course, the spa, for which it is famous!

 La Mamounia maintains an elegant dress policy in all areas at all times.
-Now this simply means no beach shorts, bikinis on show or midriff peeping out.
+This means no beach shorts, bikinis on show or midriff peeping out.
 I wore a smart day dress and kept my bikini in my bag.

 Don’t look like a tourist